lmas/thesis/thesis.typ

 As _Chandola et al._ have noted @chandola, one difficulty with anomaly detection is choosing the most optimal size of subsequence for the analysis.
-Most other studies seem to pass over this problem.
+But most other studies seem to pass over this problem.
-_Lu et al._ simply states that the size should be set according to domain knowledge of the analysed time series @lu.
+_Lu et al._ simply states @lu that domain knowledge (of the time series) should determine the subsequence size.
 Though they do try to solve the problem in a later work @lu2, by analysing a time series using _multiple_ subsequence sizes and avoid having the user pick one themselves.